Buyer's Guide to Laser Engraver and Cutter Products

 3D Printers

 Connecting your laser to a 3D printer is somewhat more problematic than connecting it to a CNC machine.
 This is primarily caused by the fact 3D printers don’t have a dedicated output for spindle control.
 As a result, you don’t have a PWM signal designed specifically for the purpose of controlling an additional accessory such as a laser engraver.
 Nevertheless, a 3D printer has a few additional outputs for heater and fan control.
 These outputs can be used to control your laser.
 Using the PLH3D-CNC Adapter adds additional safety features and allows you to use enable signals.
-While the connection can typically be done in a few different ways, adding PLH3D-CNC Adapter significantly simplifies the connection and allows you to easily connect your laser engraver and cutter without the need for familiarity with basic electronics.
+While the connection can typically be done in a few different ways, adding PLH3D-CNC Adapter significantly simplifies the connection and allows you to easily connect your laser cutter and engraver without the need for familiarity with basic electronics.

 Other CNC Machines